PredragPeranovic/PredragPeranovic.github.io/_posts/2021-04-12-deploy-flask-ubuntu-nginx-gunicorn.markdown

 I’ll assume following:

-- You have root privilegies on fresh instalation of Ubuntu 20.04;
+- You have root privileges on fresh installation of Ubuntu 20.04;
 - **Acme company** has built this “demoapp”;
 - You’re creating an “**acme**” user to be responsible for managing demoapp;
 - You’re hosting the app on a public server named **server.acme.com**;